 Thank you for visiting the Arts Wellbeing Collective website.
 Exciting things are happening!

 The Arts Wellbeing Collective Pilot Program concluded at the end of 2017.
-We have been busily planning the next phase of the project, and we look forward to sharing our full program with you in the coming weeks.
+We have been busily planning the next phase of the project, and we look forward to sharing our full program with you on World Mental Health Day 2018.

 The Arts Wellbeing Collective